merenlab/anvio.org/install/index.md

 ```
 </div>

-First get the anvi'o sure you hav create a new conda environment:
+The following command will create a new conda environment, `anvio-dev`, with the necessary packages from various conda repositories:

 ```
 mamba env create -f .conda/environment.yaml